timnickname/tagesschau-cli/README.md

 i use it on my server, so that everytime i login, i can read the headlines. also features a (clickable) link to the website.

-this was a short project of mine and i wanted to share it. it's mainly python3, using the requests library.
+this was a short project of mine and i wanted to share it. it uses curl and jq to determine the elements needed.

-feel free to make pull requests if you have a good idea or improvement!
+feel free to make pull requests if you have a good idea or improvement! i know the code is not optimised, so please feel free to optimise it.

-thankt to Brawl345 for documenting the api! https://gist.github.com/Brawl345/d7807f30b2fdcf03333136f1214d6114
+thanks to Brawl345 for documenting the api! https://gist.github.com/Brawl345/d7807f30b2fdcf03333136f1214d6114

-TODO: add it to AUR?